atcq9876/java-fundamentals/README.md

 # Java Fundamentals

 ## Learning objectives
+- Learn the basics of Java
+- Learn how to write Java tests using Gradle and JUnit
+- Learn how to mock classes using Mockito
-- Test-drive a simple Java program.
+- Test-drive a game in Java (see wordgame classes and tests [here](https://github.com/atcq9876/java-fundamentals/tree/main/wordgame/app/src))
-- Explain the main differences between Java and a language like Ruby.
-- Apply a coherent process to learn a new language.